spellsharp/spellsharp/README.md

 # 💫 About Me:
 Hey!
 This is Sharan.
 I'm from a college club called amFOSS.<br><br>Currently I'm looking into organizations to contribute.
 I mainly focus on web development but I am also fairly proficient in flutter.<br><br>I'm learning about Nginx currently and its usecases.
-I plan on soon starting DevOps.<br><br>I have an interest in AI-ML projects and am looking forward to working on them.<br><br>  I'm a passionate singer doing his best to balance his work and passion.
+I plan on soon starting DevOps.<br><br>I have an interest in AI-ML projects and am looking forward to working on them.<br><br>  I'm also a passionate singer doing his best to balance his work and passion.

 ## 🌐 Socials: